 To what extent can we discuss Maggie Nelson’s work as ‘queer’?
-Join us on 28th March for a discussion, led by Dr Amy Rushton, of Maggie Nelson’s poetry alongside extracts from The Argonauts and The Red Parts: A Memoir (2007).
+On 28 March 2018, the CPRG hosted a discussion, led by Dr Amy Rushton, on Maggie Nelson’s poetry alongside extracts from The Argonauts and The Red Parts: A Memoir (2007).

 After a decade cultivating a dedicated following and championed by the likes of Eileen Myles for her poetry and critical prose, The Argonauts (2015) finally brought Maggie Nelson to international attention.
 Combining ‘her personal story of queer family-making with meditations on gender, art, and sexual politics memoir’ (the National Book Critics Circle), The Argonauts situated Nelson within a queer literary canon.
 At the end of 2017, Nelson was included in a new Penguin Modern Poets collection, alongside Claudia Rankine and Denise Riley, Penguin making much of these writers ‘bridging the divide between poetry, lyric prose, life-writing and theory’.

-Amy will be asking us to think about some of these questions:
+Amy asked us to think about some of these questions:

 - What can we make of her simultaneous dedication to poetry and confounding formal expectations?